 Docs in Thessaloniki concludes with two days of pitching

 During the pitching sessions all participants pitch their projects to a panel of international financiers from leading broadcasters.
 Pitchers have seven minutes to present their projects.
 The visual material in form of a trailer or promo has to be included in these seven minutes.
 After the pitch the panel has seven minutes to give feedback.

 The pitching session is followed by scheduled individual meetings, where the pitching teams will meet with financiers and experts.
 The meetings are for in-depth discussions about further development and possible future collaboration.

 The panel will consist of financiers from leading broadcasters and funders.
 In addition we will have a group of experts on distribution and rights.
-We expect to have 12-15 financiers and experts present for the Docs in Thessaloniki panel and expert group.
-So far the follow panel participants are confirmed:
+We expect to have 12-15 financiers and experts present for the Docs in Thessaloniki panel.
+So far the follow panelists have confirmed their participation: